Let’s start using Qgis2threejs plugin!

 Zoom to a part of the DEM layer extent as the map canvas is filled by the colorized DEM layer, and then click the plugin icon in the web toolbar to open the Qgis2threejs exporter.

 There is a preview on the right side.
-Now scene doesn’t contain any 3D objects.
+The scene doesn’t contain any 3D objects now.

 Let’s add the DEM layer into the scene.
 Just click the checkbox on the left of the DEM layer under the DEM layer group.